sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/delta-iceberg.md

 deltalake_storage_options = '{"AWS_S3_LOCKING_PROVIDER": "dynamodb", "DELTA_DYNAMO_TABLE_NAME": "custom_table_name"}'
 ```

-`dlt` passes these options to the `storage_options` argument of the `write_deltalake` method in the `deltalake` library.
+`data_load_tool` passes these options to the `storage_options` argument of the `write_deltalake` method in the `deltalake` library.
 Look at their [documentation](https://delta-io.github.io/delta-rs/api/delta_writer/#deltalake.write_deltalake) to see which options can be used.

-You don't need to specify credentials here. `dlt` merges the required credentials with the options you provided before passing it as `storage_options`.
+You don't need to specify credentials here. `data_load_tool` merges the required credentials with the options you provided before passing it as `storage_options`.

 >❗When using `s3`, you need to specify storage options to [configure](https://delta-io.github.io/delta-rs/usage/writing/writing-to-s3-with-locking-provider/) locking behavior.